Insights

 Infrastructure-as-a-Service (IaaS): If you watch sports on the television, you’d be forgiven for thinking IaaS was the sole definition of cloud services.
 As offered by market leaders Amazon Web Services (AWS), Microsoft Azure, and Google Cloud, IaaS is the provision of computing resources—mainly storage and literal computation—across a virtual network.
 Much as individuals save their photos to iCloud, organizations need to store data securely and reliably off-site, to maintain not only access but also high availability in the event of catastrophic failure elsewhere in their pipeline.
 Instead of merely adding server after server to support growing audiences on successful applications, companies can ‘spin up’ virtual servers within the public cloud.
 Doing so gives them an almost entirely elastic supply of computational capacity whenever needed, as well as the ability to switch it back off and cease paying when that capacity is no longer required.

 Software-as-a-Service (SaaS): Way further up the value chain is SaaS, which is simply software that is delivered on an as-needed basis, as often as not through a simple thin client that is either resident in, or based on the same technology as, a browser.
 Hard as it may be to remember, until the early 2000’s, the standard way to start using a piece of software was to buy it on a disk, then install it onto a single client machine.
-Now, through the magic of the Internet, the software is generally accessed across an HTTP connection—from design like Adobe to instant messaging like Slack, to project management like Atlassian, consumers, and corporate employees alike benefit from software that is largely cloud-resident.
+Now, through the magic of the Internet, the software is generally accessed across an HTTP connection—from design like Adobe to instant messaging like Slack, to project management. consumers, and corporate employees alike benefit from software that is largely cloud-resident.

 Platform-as-a-Service (PaaS): Somewhat in the middle ground between IaaS and SaaS sits PaaS.
 PaaS is essentially a virtual environment intended for a specific purpose, such as building, running, or maintaining a particular class of applications.
 Like IaaS, PaaS provides computational power that can be assigned to activities chosen by the user.
 Then, much like SaaS, PaaS provides both capabilities and limitations that put boundaries on how the service can be used.
 Top PaaS providers include Amazon AWS, Salesforce aPaaS, and Engine Yard.